ethanabrooks/Obsidian/codemonkeys/design-doc-sketch.md

 ## Standard Execution Framework

-Rather than having each trace generator implement its own execution logic, we provide a standard runner that handles common concerns:
+With the registry in place, we can implement a standard way to run any registered trace generator.
+Rather than each implementation handling its own execution details, we provide a shared runner that handles common concerns:

 ```py
 # trace_runner.py - Standard entry point for all trace generation